 The Future of Digital Parenting in Japan

-Japan is following a global trend.
-Whether it's the KOSA push in the US or restrictions in Greece, everyone is realizing the open internet wasn't built for kids.
-The days of letting an algorithm decide what your child watches are coming to an end.
+Japan is part of a global shift.
+From the KOSA push in the US to new restrictions in Greece, there is a growing realization that the open internet wasn't built for children.
+The era of letting an algorithm decide what your child watches is ending.

-Your job is changing from a "filter" to a "gatekeeper."
-Using tools that support this—like whitelisting—is the only way to navigate the 2026 landscape.
-You don't have to wait for a law to pass in the Diet to start protecting your family today.
+Your role is changing from a "filter" to a "gatekeeper."
+Using tools that support this—like whitelisting—is the only way to handle the 2026 environment.
+You don't have to wait for the Diet to pass a law to start protecting your family.

-Switching to a whitelist model gives you immediate peace of mind.
-No surprises, no addictive Shorts, and no worrying about who is scanning your child's face behind a screen.
+Switching to a whitelist model provides immediate peace of mind.
+No surprises, no addictive Shorts, and no worrying about which tech company is scanning your child's face.

 Frequently Asked Questions